vispacem/grammar-matters/index.rst

 An introduction to electronics
 ==============================

-Content generated from the OpenLearn Unit [An introduction to electronics](https://www.open.edu/openlearn/science-maths-technology/introduction-electronics/content-section-0).
+Content generated from the OpenLearn Unit `An introduction to electronics <https://www.open.edu/openlearn/science-maths-technology/introduction-electronics/content-section-0>`_).

 Contents: